Seraphic Fire: Educational activities

 In 2018, Seraphic Fire launched the Professional Choral Institute in partnership with the Aspen Music Festival and School to prepare singers specifically for professional ensemble singing.

-Seraphic Fire also maintains partnerships with Miami-Dade County Public Schools, the Herb Alpert School of Music at UCLA, and the University of Miami's Frost School of Music.
+The organization also partners with the University of Miami Frost School of Music and the Herb Alpert School of Music at UCLA for artist development programs, including season-long mentorship for undergraduate and graduate vocalists.